Angel Island (California): Fort McDowell

-The army decommissioned the military post in 1947.
+After World War II ended, the reorganization of the San Francisco Port of Embarkation did not include Fort McDowell, and the post was decommissioned on August 28, 1946.

 In 1954 a Nike missile station was installed on the island.
 The missile magazines were constructed above Point Blunt on the island's southeast corner, and the top of Mount Ida (now Mount Caroline Livermore) was flattened to make way for a helipad and the associated radar and tracking station (IFC).
 The missiles were removed in 1962, when the military left the island.
 The missile launch pad still exists, but the station atop Mount Caroline Livermore was restored to its original contours in 2006.

 Quarantine station

 The bubonic plague posed such a threat to the U.S. that Angel Island opened as a quarantine station in 1891 to screen Asian passengers and their baggage prior to landing on U.S. soil.
 The construction of this federally funded quarantine station was completed in 1890 at a cost of approximately $99,000.
 The compound contained many separate buildings including detention barracks, disinfection facilities, convalescence quarters, and an isolation hospital that was known as the "leper's house".
 Even with the new construction, the facilities were lacking in cleanliness, staffing and adequate space.

 In response to the death of Wong Chut King, a Chinese immigrant who worked in a rat-infested lumberyard in Chinatown, the San Francisco Health Board quickly quarantined the local area to neutralize possible disease-causing agents.
 Persons suspected of having any contact with this sickness were sent to isolation facilities.
 After more deaths, tissue samples were sent to Angel Island for testing to determine if they harbored Yersinia pestis, the bacteria responsible for spreading the bubonic plague.
 At this time, the plague was difficult to diagnose due to other diseases which could mask the presence of plague.
 The culture was tested on animals for four days, and Y. pestis was confirmed.
 Bacteriologist Joseph J. Kinyoun, who was stationed at Angel Island in 1899, believed that the plague would spread throughout San Francisco's Chinatown.